NHS Scotland will contact you about your vaccination appointments.

 Cancelling your appointment or opting out

 NHS Scotland strongly recommends you get vaccinations when they are offered to you.

-If you change your mind after opting-out and want to get vaccinated, phone the appropriate number using the details in the guide.
+If you change your mind after opting-out and want to get vaccinated, phone the appropriate number using the details on this page.

 You can now update your contact details and your preferred method of contact on the online portal.
 If you select to receive future correspondence about your coronavirus and flu vaccines by email or SMS then you will no longer receive future letters with this information.